 “The names of the nine justices are given here,” Drogoth said.
 “The nine who will be called by Epherion.
 Wardyn, your name is here.”

-Wardyn looked at the text.
+Wardyn studied the text.
 “I thought I was picking that name of my own free will.”

 “Prophecy is strange that way,” Drogoth said.